openwsn-berkeley/amp-o-meter/README.md

 For debugging and further analysis purposes a _csv_ file can be created with an absolute timestamp, a timestamp relative to the beginning and the direction of change (1 for charging and -1 for discharging) for each detected tick.
 This option is disabled by default and can be toggled on/off with the flag `--csv` followed by either `on` or `off` (e.g. `python3 amp-o-meter.py --csv on`).

+Finally, if you want to run the counter via the terminal without a GUI, you just need to append the flag `--terminal` to the command.
+This can be useful when accessing the RPi via _ssh_.

 That's it!
 Your final setup should look like this:
 ![Alt text](/../images/img/img4.JPG?raw=true "Optional Title")